sag-gov-integration-unit/webmethods-container-deployments/aws_ecs/api_management/apigateway-with-apiportal/dockercompose-apigateway-with-apiportal/README.md

 export TARGET_LOADBALANCER=ecs-tests-alb
 ```

+NOTEs:
-NOTE: In our own testing environment we chose to pre-create these 3 components to avoid any creation issues from docker-compose side of things.
+In our own testing environment we chose to pre-create these 3 components to control their creation in more details.
+Also, docker-compose may also not have the capability to create these the expected way.

 ## Step 2b - Let the deployment create some or all the AWS external items

-If you want the deployment to create all new AWS VPC, AWS ECS, and AWS Load balancer, simply *remove* the desired lines from the docker-compose
+If you want the docker-compose deployment to create all new AWS VPC, AWS ECS, and AWS Load balancer, simply *remove* the desired lines from the docker-compose
  - x-aws-vpc: ${TARGET_VPC}
  - x-aws-cluster: ${TARGET_ECS_CLUSTER}
  - x-aws-loadbalancer: ${TARGET_LOADBALANCER}

+NOTEs: This may not work, depending on your AWS environment and capabilities.
+In which case, go back to 2a)

 ## Step 3 - Load the deployment into ECS using compose